 4. Stress Reduction

 Stress management might not sound like a dietitian’s main focus, but it is amazing how impactful stress reduction can be on the health of our whole body, most significantly our thyroid health.
 The master stress response in the body is directed by the adrenal gland primarily through the hormone cortisol.

 Every individual’s experience of stressful stimuli is different, as our thresholds for triggers vary.
 Stress can be caused by emotional situations like family/relationships, financial, or challenges at work.
 But, stress can also be physical, such as inadequate sleep or even toxin burden.

-When our bodies experience prolonged or significant elevated stress levels this can eventually deplete our adrenal gland and in turn, impact the function of our thyroid.
-First, we need to address the stressors and heal the adrenal function THEN the thyroid can be addressed or better yet an individual might find it improves some on its own.
+When our bodies experience prolonged or significant elevated stress levels, this can eventually deplete our adrenal gland and in turn, impact the function of our thyroid.
+First, we need to address the stressors and heal the adrenal function THEN the thyroid can be treated or better yet an individual might find it improves some on its own.

-There is no shortage of stress reduction technique and approaches, but it is most important to find what approach works for you!
+There is no shortage of stress reduction technique and approaches, but it is most important to find what method works for you!